kseuro/resume/README.md

 ## Summary

 Computational biologist with 5+ years experience analyzing single‑cell data, building custom bioinformatics and optimization software, and developing data pipelines.
-Driven by a fascination with how code can transform biological questions into engineering problems by prioritizing DevOps best practices like Git and containerization to produce maintainable code, reproducible analyses, and scalable solutions.
+Driven by a fascination with how code can transform biological questions into engineering problems — excited to tackle complex problems that can have an outsized impact on human health.